What the Restaurant Industry Can Learn from Amazon | Operations

 When Jeff Bezos founded Amazon, he always put customers at the center of every decision.
 He knew that if customers had positive experiences, they would continue to order from Amazon.

-Bezos believed in monitoring the data and tracking the numbers, but he also understood that people are the direct recipients of the product.
-He wanted to make sure that customers were always happy with the experience.
+Bezos believed in watching the data and tracking the numbers, but he also understood that people were the direct recipients of the product.
+He wanted to make sure customers were always satisfied with the experience.

-Restaurants need to put the customer experience at the center of building an online platform.
+Restaurants should put the customer experience at the center when building an online platform.
 A restaurant must make decisions based on what is best for the customer.

-Recommendations are one of Amazon’s best features.
+One of Amazon’s best features is recommendation.
 Amazon uses a customer’s order and search history and makes recommendations.
-It also associates products, notifying a customer that when someone has purchased a certain item, the person has also purchased a different item.
-The goal is not only to help the customer with their purchases, but also to encourage the person to add more items to the cart.
+It also associates products, informing a customer that when someone buys a certain item, the person also buys another item.
+The goal is not only to help the customer shop, but also to entice the person to add more items to the cart.

-This technique is rarely used in an online restaurant ordering experience, but often occurs in person.
-A person can order a steak and the waiter suggests a particular type of wine.
-With online shopping, restaurants should make suggestions for selling an order, just like Amazon has been doing for years.
+This technique is rarely used in an online ordering experience for restaurants, but often happens in person.
+A person can order a steak and the server suggests a particular type of wine.
+With online shopping, restaurants would have to make suggestions to sell an order, just like Amazon has done for years.

-The user experience at Amazon is built around research.
-Amazon’s user interface isn’t cluttered with frivolous amounts of information.
-Amazon wants to make it easy for the customer to find and buy items.
+The user experience at Amazon is built around search.
+Amazon’s user interface is not overloaded with frivolous amounts of information.
+Amazon wants to help the customer easily find items and buy them.
 Items are organized into different categories, but users can also use a search function to find specific items.

-It is the same for a restaurant.
+The same is true for a restaurant.
 The purpose of a restaurant’s website is to sell food.
-This means that it is easier to find and buy items.
-Online menus should be searchable and menu items should be categorized in an easy-to-understand manner.
+This means it’s easier to find and buy items.
+Online menus should be searchable and menu items categorized in an easy to understand manner.

 In 2005, Amazon launched Amazon Prime.
-For $ 79 per year, members received free two-day shipping on orders.
-Over the years, the benefits of Amazon Prime have increased.
+For $79 per year, members received free two-day shipping on orders.
+Over the years, the benefits of Amazon Prime have grown.
 Members now have access to Amazon’s streaming service and Amazon’s music, but the price has only increased slightly.

-Loyalty programs are a big part of the restaurant industry, but membership hasn’t historically been.
-Membership fees attract and reward a restaurant’s most loyal customers.
-A customer gains benefits by becoming a member and turns into a dedicated customer.
+Loyalty programs are a big part of the restaurant industry, but membership has historically not been.
+A membership attracts and rewards a restaurant’s most loyal customers.
+A customer gains benefits by becoming a member and turns into a devoted customer.

 Amazon makes ordering simple and frictionless.
-The system records a person’s credit card and mailing address.
-A customer clicks on the item, adds it to the basket and in a few clicks the orders are processed.
-A regular customer does not need to enter a credit card and contact information.
+The system stores a person’s credit card and mailing address.
+A customer clicks on the item, adds it to the cart, and within a few clicks orders are processed.
+A regular customer does not need to enter credit card and contact information.

-Restaurants can make the payment process easier.
-Many restaurants do not record credit cards and customer contact information, and the customer must re-enter the information.
+Restaurants can make the checkout process easier.
+Many restaurants do not store credit cards and customer contact information, and the customer must re-enter the information.
 This creates more friction and increases the chances of the customer abandoning the order.

 Easy return policy

 Amazon wants to make sure every customer is happy with their order.
-If there are any issues, the company makes returning an item effortless.
-Amazon works with Kohl’s and other retailers, so customers don’t have to pay for shipping costs.
-Amazon is not asking about the return.
+If there is a problem, the company makes returning an item effortless.
+Amazon works with Kohl’s and other retailers, so customers don’t have to pay shipping.
+Amazon does not ask questions about returns.
 He finds a way to satisfy the customer.

-In a restaurant, takeout and delivery orders are more often wrong than in-person orders.
+In a restaurant, takeout and delivery orders are more often incorrect than in-person orders.
 A restaurant has to work extremely hard to correct the problem and make the customer happy.
-The restaurant cannot make excuses for the problem but has to work hard to fix the problem, just like Amazon.
+The restaurant cannot make excuses about the problem, but must work hard to solve the problem, just like Amazon.